-In October 2014, FORA staff prepared an Administrative Draft Request for Proposals (RFP) to assist Seaside and the County in the oak woodland conservation process.
+In October 2014, FORA staff prepared an Administrative Draft Request for Proposals (RFP) to assist Seaside and the County in completing their BRP Oak Woodlands Policies and Programs.
 On May 8, 2015, the FORA Board adopted the FY 15/16 annual budget that included a line item to address Oak Woodlands Policies and Programs.
 In June 2015, FORA staff received a special request from the California Department of Veterans Affairs to assist their effort to meet oak woodland mitigation measures for the California Central Coast Veterans Cemetery site.